TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

      - 60°C [1]

-- Cell temperatures shall be measured at the negative terminal of the respective cell EV.7.5.3 [1]

-- The temperature sensor used shall be in direct contact with one of EV.7.5.4:  [1]

-     - The negative terminal itself  [1]

-     - The negative terminal busbar less than 10 mm away from the spot weld or clamping source on the negative cell terminal [1]

 - For lithium based cells, EV.7.5.5:  [1]

    - The temperature of a minimum of 20% of the cells shall be monitored by the BMS  [1]

    - The monitored cells shall be equally distributed inside the Accumulator Container(s) The temperature of each cell should be monitored [1]

-- Multiple cells may be monitored with one temperature sensor, if EV.7.5 is met for all cells sensed by the sensor.
-EV.7.5.6 [1]

 ## Overview of Proposed Solution